dainst/arachnefrontend/docs/at/register.md

 * 4) Is there a proper and descriptive error message what is missing?
 * 4a) If yes, follow the advice and go back to 3.
 * 4b) If no, the test is to considered FAILED:
-* 6) Repeat steps 3 to 4 until registration has been successful.
+* 6) Repeat steps 3 to 4 until there is a mail that the registration has been successful.

+## TEST2 : Account Activation

+After TEST1, the account is not yet activated.
+With the user created in test1,

-* 7a) Try to log in as the user you created.
-If is not possible, the test FAILS.
+* 1) Try to log in.
-* 7b) If it is possible, the test is a SUCCESS.
+* 2) It should not be possible, otherwise FAIL.
+* 3) As an admin, unlock the user.
+* 4) Login should be possible, otherwise FAIL.

-## TEST: Reject registration with existing email
+## TEST3: Reject registration with existing email

 * 1) Open register form.
 * 2) Register with email abc@trash-mail.com.
 The registration must be successful.